 The charge for taxation is based on the results for the year and takes into account taxation deferred (or accelerated) because of timing differences between the treatment of certain items for taxation and accounting purposes.
 Provision is made for deferred tax on a full provision basis.

-Connexus Housing Limited, Meres and Mosses Housing and Independence Trust are exempt charities for tax purposes and are therefore not liable to corporation tax on surpluses on their charitable activities.
+Herefordshire Housing is exempt charities for tax purposes and are therefore not liable to corporation tax on surpluses on their charitable activities.